oils-for-unix/oils/doc/hay.md

   language for the cloud.
 It's an approximate superset of [JSON][].
 - [UCL][] (universal config language) is influenced by the [Nginx][] config file syntax.
-- [HCL][] (HashiCorp config language) and [UCL][] are similar, and HCL is used to configure cloud services.
+  - [HCL][] (HashiCorp config language) is similar, and is used to configure cloud services.
-- [Nix][] has a functional language to configure Linux distros.
+- [Nix][] has a *functional* language to configure Linux distros.
 In contrast, Hay is multi-paradigm and imperative.
-- The [Starlark][] language, used by the [Bazel][] build system, is a variant of Python.
-The way it uses imperative code to specify variants of a graph influenced Hay.
-That is, if statements, for loops, and functions are all idiomatic and useful in Starlark/Bazel.
+- The [Starlark][] language is a dialect of Python used by the [Bazel][] build system.
+  - It uses imperative code to specify variants of a graph, and you can use this pattern in Hay.
+That is, if statements, for loops, and functions are all idiomatic and useful in Starlark and Hay.

 And some general purpose languages: